chitranjan-gupta/Amazon-Bot/README.md

 ```bash
   pip install -r requirements.txt
 ```
-Telegram Bot Token must be added in your environment variables
+Telegram Bot Token must be added in your environment variables.
+To know how to add the token visit [wiki](https://github.com/chitranjan01/Amazon-Bot/wiki).

 Start the program